Attacking SQL Databases

 SQL (htbdbuser guest@master)>

-First, we connect to the SQL server using the impacket-mssqlclient tool with the provided credentials.
+impacket-mssqlclient tool with the provided credentials.
 We attempt to list the databases but encounter an error because the show databases command is not supported.
+On attack machine

-Next, we start the responder tool on our attack machine to capture any NTLM hashes that might be sent over the network.
+Next, we start theresponder tool on our attack machine to capture any NTLM hashes that might be sent over the network.
+Request

-We execute the xp_dirtree stored procedure to force the SQL server to authenticate to our responder instance, which will capture the NTLM hash.
+We execute thexp_dirtree stored procedure to force the SQL server to authenticate to our responder instance, which will capture the NTLM hash.
+Response

 [SMB] NTLMv2-SSP Client : 10.129.203.12